MKagesawa/BenevoProjects/design_pattern_decisions.md

 ### releaseDonation function uses "pull over push"
 To avoid the send call from errors due to the receiving address with a fallback function, project owners can withdraw funds instead of having the tokens sent to their address.

+### BenevoToken tests
+Since some functions are for mining and internal, they cannot be tested by solidity unit tests.
+They can only be tested with mining software to ensure smart contract behave as expected.

+### Emergency Stop and Upgradability
+BenevoProjects and BenevoToken extends Openzeppelin's Pausable contract, allowing contract to be paused and upgraded in case of unexpected failure.

+### CryptoNote BenevoToken mining algorithm

+## Design Patterns Not Used

+### Ropsten Testnet
+As deployment on the Rinkeby Testnet is required, BenevoToken and Benevoprojects are deployed on it currently.
+However, as Rinkeby is PoA while Ropsten is PoW, Ropsten better reproduces the current production environment.
+As I plan to make BenevoToken a web mineable token, I will deploy on the Ropsten Testnet instead in the future.

 ## Future Improvements
 - directly mine BenevoToken for a project